Thyroid surgery

 Look here

-Whether the thyroid gland is partially or completely removed depends on the specific medical condition and sometimes the patient’s preference.
-When the thyroid gland is completely removed, lifelong thyroid hormone replacement therapy is always required.
+Whether the thyroid gland is partially or completely removed depends on the specific medical condition and sometimes on the patient’s preference.
+When the thyroid gland is completely removed, lifelong thyroid hormone therapy is always required.

 Play Video